-Write-downs are calculated using the straight-line method.
+Depreciation is calculated using the straight-line method.
 The assets are depreciated pro rata temporis in the year of acquisition.
 Low-value assets with an acquisition or production cost not exceeding EUR 250 are written off in full as operating expenses.
-Low-value assets with an acquisition or production cost of more than EUR 250 but no greater than EUR 1,000 were recognized in a collective item and depreciated by 20% p.a. over five years.
+Low-value assets with an acquisition or production cost of more than EUR 250 but no greater than EUR 1,000 are recognized in a collective item and depreciated by 20% p.a. over 5 years.

-Financial assets are valued at acquisition cost including incidental acquisition costs, extraordinary write-downs to the lower of cost or market were carried out in cases where impairment is expected to be permanent.
+Financial assets are valued at acquisition cost including incidental acquisition costs; impairment losses to the lower of cost or market are recognized in cases where impairment is expected to be permanent.